nodejs/live.nodejs.org/README.md

 Follow these steps to add another language:

-1. Create a folder which named your language, such as zh-CN, ja, de.
-See http://www.metamodpro.com/browser-language-codes
+1. Create a folder which names your language, such as `zh-CN`, `ja`, `de`, etc. See http://www.metamodpro.com/browser-language-codes
 2. Add your language to the beginning of build script `build.js`
 3. Add your language to `base.hbs`, search `ul` which `id` is `"languages"`